Who is this screenwriter, and what does she write about?

-What does this screenwriter like to “cook up”?
+What does screenwriter Mack like to “cook up”?

-Yes I know the Millennium Trilogy consists of three movies.
-So actually I’ve got five movies here.
-Well it is just good manners isn’t it.
-It is not nice to leave “food” on the plate.
-Especially when it is that delicious and part of a three-course extravaganza.
+Yeah, yeah, I know the Millennium Trilogy consists of three movies.
+So, actually, I’ve got five movies here.
+Well, that is just good manners, isn’t it?
+It is not nice to leave “food” on the plate, especially when it is that delicious and part of a three-course extravaganza.
 I have left out the Sicario sequel, so come on give me a break. 🙂